 Shaheed Bhagat Singh

-Bhagat Singh is one of the most iconic Indian freedom fighters, known for his radical approach and unmatched courage.
+Bhagat Singh is one of the most iconic Indian freedom fighter, known for his radical approach and unmatched courage.
 Born in 1907 in Punjab, his revolutionary spirit was ignited by the death of Lala Lajpat Rai at the hands of British police.
 As a prominent member of the Hindustan Socialist Republican Association (HSRA), Bhagat Singh was committed to direct action to overthrow British rule in India.

 One of his most notable acts was the 1929 bombing of the Central Legislative Assembly, aimed at protesting the Simon Commission.
 Although it was non-lethal, the act was a powerful statement against colonial oppression.
 Bhagat Singh’s involvement in the Jallianwala Bagh Massacre protests further exemplified his dedication to India’s independence.